whitneyburton/portfolios/students/1701-front/chris_jordan/20170302-chris-jordan-m1.markdown

 https://github.com/devthehuman/idea-box --GitHub
 http://frontend.turing.io/projects/ideabox.html -- Original Assignment

-Project that had us expand on the principles of linked-list, but incorporated utilizing local storage on web-browsers.
+Project that had us expand on the principles of linked-list, but incorporated the utilization of local storage on web-browsers.

-Evaluator: Robbie
+###Evaluator: Robbie

 Notes: